 We recently launched the Plug In America EV Support Program, which connects current and potential EV drivers with experts to answer questions about vehicles, charging, incentives and more.
-This service is a benefit for Plug In America paid supporters, but anyone may access the service one time for free.
+This service is a benefit for Plug In America members, but anyone may access the service one time for free.

 We’ve received many calls and emails with important questions about EV ownership, including these questions below!